-If you are a continuing care patient (defined below) who is being treated by an EHP/Cigna PPO Network provider or as an inpatient in an EHP/Cigna PPO Network facility, and the provider or facility leaves the Network and becomes an Out-of-Network provider, the following continuity of care provisions will apply to you.
-These provisions do not apply if the provider or facility leaves the Network due to failure to meet applicable quality standards or for fraud.
+If you are a continuing care patient (defined below) who is being treated by an EHP/Cigna PPO Network or EHP Select Pediatric provider, or as an inpatient in an EHP/Cigna PPO Network or EHP Select Pediatric provider facility, and the provider or facility leaves the Network or stops being an EHP Select Pediatric provider and becomes an Out-of-Network provider, the following continuity of care provisions will apply to you.
+These provisions do not apply if a provider or facility leaves the Network due to failure to meet applicable quality standards or for fraud.

-You will be notified that the provider or facility is leaving the Network, and of your right to notify the EHP Medical Plan that you need continuing transitional care.
+You will be notified that the provider or facility is leaving the Network or stops being an EHP Select Pediatric provider, and of your right to notify the EHP Medical Plan that you need continuing transitional care.
 If you notify the EHP Medical Plan that you need continuing transitional care, you will be given the opportunity to elect continuing transitional care from the provider or in the facility.
-If you make the continuing transitional care election, your treatment by that provider or in that facility as a continuing care patient will be covered by the Plan as though the provider or facility had not left the Network.
-This continuing transitional care will last until 90 days after the notice that the provider or facility is leaving the Network was sent to you, or until you are no longer a continuing care patient of that provider or in that facility, whichever comes first.

-A continuing care patient is someone who, in connection with treatment by an EHP/Cigna PPO Network provider, or while an inpatient in an EHP/Cigna PPO Network facility, is:
+If you make the continuing transitional care election, your treatment by that provider or in that facility as a continuing care patient will be covered by the Plan as though the provider or facility had not left the Network or stopped being an EHP Select Pediatric provider.
+This continuing transitional care will last until 90 days after the notice that the provider or facility is leaving the Network or will stop being an EHP Select Pediatric provider or a continuing care patient of that provider or in that facility, whichever comes first.
+A continuing care patient is someone who, in connection with treatment by an EHP/Cigna PPO Network or EHP Select Pediatric provider, or while an inpatient in an EHP/Cigna PPO Network or EHP Select Pediatric provider facility, is: